The Importance of Managing Small Groups in Preschool Education

-When looking for good preschool education for your child, it’s important to look deeply into how a preschool functions.
+When looking for good preschool education for your child, whether it’s in-person at a Tribeca Montessori preschool, or part of a virtual online homeschool, it’s important to look deeply into how the best preschool curricula function.
 A preschool is more than a name, or prestige value.
-It needs to genuinely educate and uplift your child, so they’ll be ready to succeed throughout their K-12 educational career.
+The best preschool curriculum needs to genuinely educate and uplift your child, so they’ll be ready to succeed throughout their K-12 educational career.

-“Small group” work is a cornerstone of any good preschool education.
+“Small group” work is a cornerstone of any best preschool curriculum practice.
 Young children shouldn’t be lectured to all day.
 Work in small groups allows them to experience many different activities, significantly expanding the educational experiences they’re exposed to.

 How Small Group Work Contributes to A Quality Preschool Education